Acacia Cliffs Lodge

 Sleek, contemporary and beautifully designed without losing any of the welcoming and cosy touches

 Facing east means that you can enjoy magical sunrises over the lake from the comfort of your bed

 Rick loves to discuss his cuisine over a glass of wine as he prepares your evening feast in the open kitchen

 The main lounge is perfect for curling up with a good book in front of the fire admiring the view of Lake Taupo

 Average time to visit

 The climate in New Zealand is incredibly pleasant, with warm and balmy summers and cold crisp winter months with wonderful clear, blue skies.
 The warmer high-season months of November to April are perfect for outdoor exploration.
 The colder months of June to August are the best time to ski.

 Both North and South Islands are drier on the east coast, rather than on the west, where mountain ranges act as a trap for the moisture-rich winds from the Tasman Sea.
 It is also worth remembering that it is usually a few degrees cooler on the South Island than the North Island and as New Zealand has a maritime climate, the weather can change rapidly.

-Call us on to start planning your holiday to Acacia Cliffs Lodge or take a look at our itineraries to New Zealand
+To start planning your holiday to Acacia Cliffs Lodge

 With stunning lake and mountain views and a simply spectacular Lake Taupo location, Acacia Cliffs Lodge evokes a sense of stylish luxury, privacy and comfort and offers a very special, hosted New Zealand experience.